-DI 22515.025 Use of Form SSA-3368-BK (Disability Report – Adult) for Vocational Evidence
+DI 22515.025 Use of Form SSA-3368-BK (Disability Report – Adult)

-A. Work activity
+A. Section 4 – Work activity

-You will find information about the work activity pertinent to onset in Section 4 of the SSA-3368-BK.
-This information pertains to whether the work is substantial gainful activity (SGA).
+You will find information about the work activity pertinent to onset on Form SSA-3368-BK, Section 4.
+Some of this information pertains to whether the work is substantial gainful activity (SGA).

-B. Education and training
+B. Section 5 – Education and training